JasperE84/PyFusionSolarDataRelay/README.md

 # About InfluxDB
 [InfluxDB](https://www.influxdata.com/) is an open source time series database on which dashboards can easily be built.
 For instance using [Grafana](https://grafana.com/)

+# About MQTT
+MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).
+It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices.
+MQTT can be used to relay the PV data to various home automation software such as [Home Assistant](https://www.home-assistant.io/)

 # Configuration parameter documentation
 | Parameter | Environment variable | Description | Default |